-There are probably about three-quarters of a million Sunnis in Lebanon, concentrated in Beirut, Tripoli, Sidon and in the countryside of the Akkar and the central Biqa'a.
-Unlike the Druze and Maronites, with their distinctive identity and solidarity, the Sunnis have historically felt part of a larger and more amorphous community.
+Sunnis are estimated at 28.7 per cent of the Lebanese population and are concentrated in Beirut, Tripoli, Sidon and in the countryside of the Akkar and the central Biqa’a.
+Unlike Druze and Maronites, with their distinctive identity and solidarity, Sunnis have historically felt part of a larger and more amorphous community.
 They have been more loosely organized, through trade guilds, mosques and charitable institutions.

 The political leadership that emerged operated largely on patronage networks, but by 1960 these networks were decaying.
 While the masses responded to the appeal of Nasserism, Ba’athism and other currents of Arab nationalism, Sunni leaders seemed allied with the Maronite power brokers in spite of their Arab nationalist rhetoric.
 Many Sunnis began to look to Kemal Junblat, leader of Druze as their natural leader.

-With exception of Palestinians, most, but not all, Sunnis align politically with the pro-western faction in Lebanon's main political divide, and prominent anti-Syrian Sunnis have been assassinated in recent years – most notably former Lebanese Prime Minister Rafik Hariri.
+With the exception of Palestinians, most, but not all, Sunnis have aligned politically with the pro-Western faction in Lebanon’s main political divide, and prominent anti-Syrian Sunnis have been assassinated in recent years – most notably former Lebanese Prime Minister Rafik Hariri.
 A June 2007 blast killed Sunni politician and Syria critic Walid Eido.
 In May and June 2008, anti-government Alawites in Tripoli fought with pro-government Sunnis.
-Sunni civilians were killed in the cross-fire, and deliberately targeted through the bombing of an apartment building.
+Sunni civilians were killed in the crossfire, and deliberately targeted through the bombing of an apartment building.
+In October 2012, Wisam al-Hassan, head of intelligence in the Lebanese Internal Security Forces (ISF) was assassinated as well.
+Al-Hassan, a Sunni, was close to the Hariri family and formerly served as the head of Rafik Hariri’s personal security force.

 Minorities and indigenous peoples in